osgi/osgi.enroute.site/_FAQ/200-resolving.md

 Working in this way reduces the repository management overhead in maintaining the dependencies in your applications pom file.
 If any of the other modules in the application change their dependencies then this is automatically reflected in the OSGi repository generated by the indexer.
 The only time a change is needed to the application project is if a new leaf module (i.e. one that isn’t depended on by other modules in the application) is added to the application.

-## Resolving in quickstart?
+## Resolving in Quick Start?

-When working through the quickstart tutorial the OSGi resolver was run ether in [eclipse](../tutorial/020-tutorial_qs.html#resolving-the-application), or manually via the [cli](../tutorial/020-tutorial_qs.html#resolving-the-application): if in eclipse you'll have seen the `Resolution Results` window lists the set of Bundles required.
+When working through the quick start tutorial the OSGi resolver was run ether in [eclipse](../tutorial/020-tutorial_qs.html#resolving-the-application), or manually via the [cli](../tutorial/020-tutorial_qs.html#resolving-the-application): if in eclipse you'll have seen the `Resolution Results` window lists the set of Bundles required.

-The enRoute release artefact `app.jar` was then created with its own internal respository with contents determined by the resolution: to see this `jar xf app.jar`.
+The enRoute release artifact `app.jar` was then created with its own internal repository with contents determined by the resolution: to see this `jar xf app.jar`.

     $ ls
     META-INF		    app.jar	    launcher.properties	    start.bat